 - Emergency Radiology

-Diagnostic imaging of the acutely ill or traumatized patients in the Emergency Department setting
+Rapid imaging assessment of critically ill or injured patients in the Emergency Department setting

 - Genitourinary Imaging